adicadi/Mooody/README.md

 ## Instructions to run the project locally

 1. Clone the repository and go to the root folder of the project, named `mooody` in any editor (VS Code preferred).
+2. Connect your android phone using a USB (make sure developer option is enabled in you settings) and then go to settings and enable USB Debugging.
-2. Inside the root folder, open `pubspec.yaml` file and in the terminal run `flutter pub get`.
+3. Inside the root folder, open `pubspec.yaml` file and in the terminal run `flutter pub get`.
-3. Once the command has been execued, go in the folder named `lib` and open the file named `main.dart`.
+4. Once the command has been execued, go in the folder named `lib` and open the file named `main.dart`.
-4. After opening the file, run `flutter run` in the terminal to start the android application.
+5. After opening the file, run `flutter run` in the terminal to start the android application.

 Made by Yash Garg | Aditya Chaudhary | Arpit Masih